Strat5/gmechatbot/README.md

 Flask is imported in the code to handle HTTP POST requests.
 The files in this GitHub directory are uploaded to Heroku automatically.

-EXPLANTATION OF THE APPLICATION FILES:

-Procfile - This tells Heroku what basic service to run.

-runtime.txt - This tells Heroku what code enviroment I am using in my code.

-requirements.txt - This tells Heroku what additional--in this case we have python--packages to install.

-app.py - The main application, where all the bot magic occurs.

-jokes.txt - A list of joke needed by the bot.

-quotes.txt - A list of motivational quotes need by the bot.

 OVERVIEW OF APP.PY:

 The indivdual parts of the code should be clearly explained by comments. *If there is a space where this is not the case, please fix it.*